Hitchcock Hall Constitution: for an Autonomous House Government

 The House shall make no regulations in conflict with local, state, or federal ordinances that will invite the intrusion of public authorities into the House.

-Every member of the House is entitled to due process in having his/her opinions voiced and heard at any House Meeting.
+Every member of the House is entitled to due process in having their opinions voiced and heard at any House Meeting.

 Article V. Amendments